Life Coach Resume Examples and Templates for 2023

 Created Delivered

 According to a study by the IFC in 2019, the average annual salary for life coaches in North America was $62,500.
-To maximize your yearly income and secure clients, you’ll want to create a resume that is tailored toward individual organizations and customer needs.
-Take the time to analyze the job description beforehand and be sure to integrate relevant qualifications that match what prospective employers are looking for.
+To maximize your yearly income and secure clients, create a resume tailored toward individual organizations and customer needs.
+Take the time to analyze the job description beforehand, and be sure to integrate relevant qualifications that match what prospective employers are looking for.

-For example, suppose the organization is looking for a life coach that has a strong background in career coaching.
-In that case, you’ll want to provide insights into how you helped to drive the professional development of your clients and aid them in achieving their long-term career goals.
-If the company is looking for a coach who excels in helping clients improve various aspects of their personal lives, you may want to showcase how you helped them develop time management strategies to achieve a proper work-life balance.
+For example, suppose the organization is looking for a life coach who has a strong background in career coaching.
+In that case, provide insights into how you helped to drive the professional development of your clients and aid them in achieving their long-term career goals.
 By aligning your resume with the job description, you’ll significantly increase your chances of securing your next interview.